tiian/tiian.github.io/flom/Deep_Diving/Channel_Encryption_Debug.md

 This debug session uses two different nodes; these are the names used during all the session:

 * node1, name: *ubuntu1004.brenta.org*, operating system: Ubuntu Linux 10.04 (64 bit)
-* node2, name: *centos71-64.brenta.org*, operating system: CentOS 7.1 (64 bit)
+* node2, name: *ubuntu2004.brenta.org*, operating system: Ubuntu Linux 20.04 (64 bit)

 ## Native FLoM debugging tool
 Sometimes debugging becomes difficult, especially when you have to deal with networks, firewalls, public and private addresses and so on.
-For some complex features, FLoM provide a native debugging tool that should help system engineers to understand the root cause of an issue.
+For some complex features, FLoM provide a native debugging tool that can help the system engineer to understand the root cause of an issue.

 ## Setting up the certification authority and the required certificates